sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_09.rst

 the *F*-tests are “omnibus” tests that only really test the null hypothesis that there are no differences among groups, obtaining a significant effect does not tell you which groups are different to which other ones.
-We discussed thit issue back in chapter :doc:`../Ch13/Ch13_ANOVA`, and in that chapter our solution was to run *t*-tests for all possible pairs of groups, making corrections for multiple comparisons (e.g., Bonferroni, Holm) to control the Type I error rate across all comparisons.
+We discussed this issue back in chapter :doc:`../Ch13/Ch13_ANOVA`, and in that chapter our solution was to run *t*-tests for all possible pairs of groups, making corrections for multiple comparisons (e.g., Bonferroni, Holm) to control the Type I error rate across all comparisons.
 The methods that we used back there